 The resulting wide angled view is rendered in high resolution and has a realistic scrolling parallax, thus generating a world that fools the eye.
 All of the visual elements are in place in this simulated gaming environment, including three-dimensional gaming assets, spatial audio, and enemies with next-gen AI.

 A realistic input controller is the only thing missing.
 Imagine trying to command soldiers to converge at a certain waypoint or flank left.
 Pushing CTR-W or some other finger-twisting keyboard combination just wouldn’t cut it in this scenario.
-Keyboard presses and manic mouse button mashing would break the immersive experience, which is why voice technology is considered a key part of virtual reality.
+Keyboard presses and manic mouse button mashing would break the immersive gaming experience, which is why voice technology is considered a key part of virtual reality.

 The Current State of Voice Recognition